GeunhwaJeong/haneul-new/DEVX_ROADMAP.md

 ## Highlights

  * We plan to add the ability for developers to depend on packages from third-party package managers.
 More information in the following sections.
+ * We are introducing Lamport Timestamps, a new mechanism to version Objects.
+More details below.
  * We continue to make stability and performance improvements to our JSON RPC APIs.
  * We intend to introduce signing support soon.